vmware-archive/wasm-languages/c/nodejs-hello-world/README.md

-# C hello world in a browser
+# C hello world in Node.js

-This sample leverages [Emscripten](https://emscripten.org/) to display a simple hello world in the HTML page.
+This sample leverages [Emscripten](https://emscripten.org/) to display a simple hello world in Node.js.

 C++ is supported as well.